A New Bridge at Seaford Martello Tower

 The tower in Seaford is now home to the Seaford Museum.
 The museum is a fascinating collection of exhibits telling the story of Seaford.
 It is run by the Seaford Heritage Society who have brought together exhibits that explore Seaford from its prehistoric origins to the 20th century.

 Martello Towers were specifically designed to restrict access.
 This means that they can be difficult to access.
 The bridge, the lift and the ramps are all specifically intended to make it accessible to people who could not get past the narrow door and steep steps.
 Now it's possible for many more people to see the interior of a Martello Tower as well as the collections of the Seaford Museum.
 The bridge has been built in a modern style, and is situated in the same place as the original 19th-century access bridge.
 This brings to life the original design of the tower and also adds a new modern layer of history.

-The work was funded by the Heritage Lottery Fund and the Keith Baker Charitable Will Trust, a charity supporting improved access for people with disabilities.
+The work was funded by the National Lottery Heritage Fund and the Keith Baker Charitable Will Trust, a charity supporting improved access for people with disabilities.